rgbIAA/Long-slit-reduction-with-PyRAF/README.md

 * "long_slit_reduction_with_PyRAF.py": logical sequence of reduction steps

-* "data" directory: additional files used in the reductioin for the tutorial (except the FITS files)
+* "data" directory: additional files used in the tutorial for the reduction examples (except the FITS files)

 # Instructions